-The Eclectus parrot is a parrot found native to Australia, Solomon Islands, Sumba, New Guinea, and the Maluku Islands.
+The Eclectus parrot is a medium-large parrot found in Australia, Solomon Islands, Sumba, New Guinea, and the Maluku Islands.
 They are immensely popular as pets and have a reputation for being friendly, intelligent, and inquisitive.
 The species is noteworthy for its extreme sexual dimorphism.
 Male eclectus parrots are emerald green with a yellow and orange beak, while females are red and purple with a black beak.

 Housing & Compatibility